rushi-86/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-This repository contains variuos Machine Learning models (both supervised and unsupervised) performed on different datasets.
+This repository contains variuos Machine Learning models in Python 3 (both supervised and unsupervised) performed on different datasets.